Divine retribution

-Other examples in biblical history include the dispersion of the builders of the Tower of Babel (Genesis 11:1–9), the destruction of Sodom and Gomorrah (Genesis 18:20–21, 19:23–28) (Quran 7:80–84), and the Ten Plagues visited upon the ancient Egyptians for persecuting the Jewish children of Israel (Exodus, Chapters 7–12).
+Other examples in biblical history include the dispersion of the builders of the Tower of Babel (Genesis 11:1–9), the destruction of Sodom and Gomorrah (Genesis 18:20–21, 19:23–28) (Quran 7:80–84), and the Ten Plagues visited upon the ancient Egyptians for persecuting the Jewish children of Israel, and to get the Egyptians to free their Hebrew slaves (Exodus, Chapters 7–12).
 The Bible refers to divine retribution as, in most cases, being delayed or "treasured up" to a future time.
 Sight of God's supernatural works and retribution would militate against faith in God's Word.

 In Greek mythology, the goddess Hera often became enraged when her husband, Zeus, would impregnate mortal women, and would exact divine retribution on the children born of such affairs.
-In some versions of the myth, Medusa was turned into her monstrous form as divine retribution for her vanity; in others it was a punishment from Athena for being raped by Poseidon in Athena's temple, which Athena saw as a violation to the sacred space.
-Some religions or philosophical positions have no concept of divine retribution, nor posit a God being capable of (or willing to express) such human sentiments as jealousy, vengeance, or wrath.
-For example, in Deism and Pandeism, the creator does not intervene in our Universe at all; not for good or for bad, and therefore exhibits no such behavior.
-In Pantheism (as reflected in Pandeism as well), God is the Universe and encompasses everything within it, and so has no need for retribution, as all things against which retribution might be taken are simply within God.
+In Greek versions of the myth, Medusa was turned into her monstrous form as divine retribution for her vanity; in Roman myths it was a punishment from Minerva for being raped by Neptune in Minerva's temple, which Minerva saw as a violation of her sacred place.

+Some religious positions have no concept of divine retribution, nor posit a deity being capable of (or willing to express) such human sentiments as jealousy, vengeance, or wrath.
+For example, in Deism and Pandeism, the creator deity does not intervene in the universe at all; not for good or for bad, and therefore exhibits no such behavior.
+In Pantheism (as reflected in Pandeism as well), God is the universe and encompasses everything within it, and has no need for retribution, as all things against which retribution might be taken are simply within God.
 This view is reflected in some pantheistic or pandeistic forms of Hinduism, as well.